 I will address a frequently held misconception about Apple HomeKit integration on Eufy video doorbells.
 While online retailers such as Costco and Amazon may advertise that the EUFY video doorbells support HomeKit, this is untrue.

 Therefore, keep an eye out for this.
 We understand that words like “Eufy HomeBase” and “Apple HomeKit” can be confusing for users – and retailers themselves!
 Therefore, be wary of this false advertising!

 However, there is an easy and smooth workaround and solution to get your Eufy Video Doorbell to work nicely with Apple’s Homekit, which is called HOOBS With Homebridge.

-A quick reminder of what is what:
+Here is a quick reminder of what is what:

-So another “Home” thing you say?
+So another “Home” thing, you say?
 We’re aware we’re now dealing with extra confusion.

 - HomeBase – by Eufy – a base station that acts as a Wi-Fi extender and storage unit for Eufy smart home products.